Stock Exchange: Handling A Trading Loss

 This Week - What About Losing Trades?

 The two examples of losses are both interesting, but our team’s approach differs.
-For the key lesson, we turn to trading expert (and trading coach), Dr. Brett Steenbarger.
+For the key lesson, we turn to trading expert (and trading coach) Dr. Brett Steenbarger.

 Stop losses

 Brett has a great discussion in this post from 2014, The Psychology of Stop Loss Levels.
 He explains the value of a well-chosen stop.
-He notes that a trade involves both a direction and a path:
+He notes that a trade involves both a direction and a path.

 Being stopped out means that you were wrong about the anticipated price path.
 It doesn't necessarily mean that your underlying idea was wrong.
 The loss can be a prod to help you better manage price paths, and it can also be a prod to take a fresh look at your idea.
 In both cases, the loss can help make you better.